 This is a hard and fixed boundary that neither of us is willing to deviate from and deviating from that is a critical violation of our relationship.
 It’s a non-negotiable boundary and something new that we discussed in my sobriety.

 Me staying sober is a non-negotiable in our relationship now.
 This wasn’t the case for the first several years, but now it is.
 Thus, if I even think of a drink, I’m thinking of giving up my family as well which is very helpful to have it be that simple.

 Non-negotiable for me is that I get to go to Alcoholics Anonymous meetings where whatever’s going on with the kids, the family or jobs that I have time for on a daily basis to go to AA meetings because non-negotiable is me staying sober and non-negotiable is that I have time to go to AA meetings regardless of what’s going on.

 That’s how I do it.
 I hope that I have given you an effective answer to your question.

 What I’ve found is I have the most experience on myself.
 If I start talking about someone else I start to not know what I’m talking about either.
 Thus, I focus on sharing my experience, strength, and hope when I’m live and doing videos.

 Then I go listen to other people the rest of the time and get the experience, strength, and hope back in.
 I like hearing people talk about themselves in a very open and honest way.
 I don’t listen to or watch almost anything where people are talking about other people for the most of the time because things like news where they’re reporting on somebody else, to me, you don’t really know about that.

 You weren’t there.
-It’s not your experience and what I’ve seen the firsthand as the police officer is what you see on the news often has no relation to what actually happened.
+It’s not your experience and what I’ve seen firsthand as a police officer is what you see on the news often has no relation to what happened.
 It’s just as made-up as if you go read a novel.